 | SEO Value | Direct local ranking impact | Indirect authority and trust signals |

-| Control | High—you claim and manage listings | Low—depends on third-party mentions |
+| Control | High, you claim and manage listings | Low, depends on third-party mentions |

 | Examples | Yelp, Yellow Pages, Google Business Profile | Blog mentions, news articles, social posts |

-Citation Impact on Local SEO
+Citation impact on local SEO

 Let’s get real for a moment.
 Why should you care about citations beyond just having your business information online?
 Because citations are one of the top three ranking factors for local search results, alongside Google Business Profile optimization and review signals.
-That’s not hyperbole—it’s based on years of local SEO studies and algorithm analysis.
+That’s not hyperbole.
+It’s based on years of local SEO studies and algorithm analysis.

 Real-world example: A boutique law firm in Leeds had virtually no online presence beyond their website.
-After systematically building citations on 45 relevant directories over four months—including legal directories, local business directories, and chamber of commerce sites—they jumped from not ranking in the local pack at all to appearing in position 2 for their primary keyword “family law solicitor Leeds.”
+After systematically building citations on 45 relevant directories over four months, including legal directories, local business directories, and chamber of commerce sites, they jumped from not ranking in the local pack at all to appearing in position 2 for their primary keyword “family law solicitor Leeds.”
 Their phone inquiries tripled.

 The ranking factor hierarchy looks something like this: Google Business Profile signals (like category, keywords in business name, and proximity to searcher) carry the most weight at roughly 25-30% of ranking influence.
 Review signals (quantity, velocity, and diversity of reviews) account for about 15-20%.
-Citations come in third at approximately 10-15% of ranking influence.
-That might not sound massive, but in competitive markets where multiple businesses are optimizing their Google profiles and collecting reviews, citations become the differentiator.
+Citations come in third at roughly 10-15% of ranking influence.
+That might not sound huge, but in competitive markets where multiple businesses are optimizing their Google profiles and collecting reviews, citations become the differentiator.

 According to research on local SEO citations, the impact of citations varies by industry and competition level.
-In highly competitive sectors like legal services or real estate, citations can make up to 20% of ranking influence because they’re one of the few differentiators when multiple businesses have optimized profiles and stellar reviews.
+In highly competitive sectors like legal services or real estate, citations can make up to 20% of ranking influence because they’re one of the few differentiators when multiple businesses have optimized profiles and strong reviews.

 - Citation volume: The total number of citations your business has across the web